How to Backup Data or Files on Windows 10 (5 Ways)

 Share this: instagram reddit

-Why should you backup data in Windows 10?
+Why backup data and files on Windows 10?

 You should feel lucky if none of these has happened to you.
 Do not wait until it is too late.
-Therefore, you should get started to backup your data in Windows 10.
+Therefore, you should get started to backup your data and files on Windows 10.
 With a simple backup, you can restore all your valuable data back when your computer is in issues.

-Method 1: Backup data with File History in Windows 10
+Method 1: Backup data and files with File History on Windows 10

 File History

-1. It needs you to use an external hard drive to save the backup files.
-If you have an external storage device connected and USB flash drive is also doable, you can just click Add a drive to select the external drive as backup drive.
+1. It requires you to use an external hard drive to save the backup files.
+If you have an external storage device connected and a USB flash drive is also doable, you can just click Add a drive to select the external drive as a backup drive.

 2. After you select the backup drive, File History will start backing up the first version of your files.